smartblocks/smartblocks/README.md

 When adding a new type, this command allows the developer to only concentrate on the webservice, the other tasks usually being the same.

+##generate_app

+    $ smartblocks generate_app

+This command asks the developer a series of questions to create a new app.
+These request the following information :

+- in what block the app must be created,
+- the name of the app.

+It does the following :

+- creates a folder named after the app in the frontent/app directory, with
+    - a views folder, containing the main view of the app,
+    - a style folder, containing the main style file for the app,
+    - a templates folder, containing the main template file for the app
+    - a launch method in the index.js
+    - an entry in the descriptor.json file
+    - an entry in the index.less file, pointing to the block's main style file

 #License
 --------------------------------------------------
 Smartblocks is licensed under the AGPL v3.0 license.